Multiple Sclerosis: Q&A

 20. Is fatigue part of MS?

 © Copyright 1995-2015 The Cleveland Clinic Foundation.
-All rights reserved
+All rights reserved.

-replace the medical advice of your doctor or health care provider.
+This information is provided by the Cleveland Clinic and is not intended to replace the medical advice of your doctor or health care provider.
 Please consult your health care provider for advice about a specific medical condition.
 This document was last reviewed on: 8/22/2014...#14315

 What do you want to do next?

 Contact Mellen Center